HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-12-continuous-releases.md

 The pace of development picked up in 2017 -- partly as new maintainers arrived, and partly work for David's PhD -- and we wanted to be able to release more frequently.
 We decided to automate the entire release process.

-Now, when you create a pull request that changes the Hypothesis code --anything that gets installed by pip, not the tests or docs -- you have to include a `RELEASE.rst` file, which describes your change.
+Now, when you create a pull request that changes the Hypothesis code -- anything that gets installed by pip, not the tests or docs -- you have to include a `RELEASE.rst` file, which describes your change.
 Here's an example from [a recent pull request][recent]:

     RELEASE_TYPE: patch